 - 5. "Approving authority" shall mean the planning board of Fairfield Township unless a different agency is designated by ordinance when acting pursuant to the authority of N.J.S.A.
 40: 55D-1 et seq. - 6.
-"Basement" shall mean the portion of the building that is partly underground which has more than one-ing that its interior height measured from floor to finished half its interior height measured from floor to finished ceiling below the average finished grade of the ground adjoining the building. - 7.
+"Basement" shall mean the portion of the building that is partly underground which has more than one-half its interior height measured from floor to finished ceiling below the average finished grade of the ground adjoining the building. - 7.
 "Board of adjustment" shall mean the board established pursuant to N.J.S.A.
 40: 55D-69. - 8.
 "Building" shall mean a combination of materials to form a construction adapted to permanent, temporary, or continuous occupancy, and having a roof. - 9.
 "Building walls and porches" shall mean the walls of a building including the front wall nearest to and facing on the front street line of the lot on which the building has been or is to be erected and the side and rear walls nearest to and facing on the side and rear lot lines respectively.
-Roofed porticos, whether open or enclosed, shall be considered as a part of a building when measuring distances from the street line or other when measuring roofed porches and porticos may only lot lines.
-Existing roofed when they comply with all be permanently enclosed when they comply with all front, side or rear yard setback requirements. - 10.
+Roofed porticos, whether open or enclosed, shall be considered as a part of a building when measuring distances from the street line or other lot lines.
+Existing roofed porches and porticos may only be permanently enclosed when they comply with all front, side or rear yard setback requirements. - 10.
 "Business" shall mean any enterprise, occupation, trade or profession engaged in, either continuously or temporarily, for profit.
-The term "business" ously or temporarily or use of a building or shall include the occupancy or use of a building or premises or any portion thereof for the transaction of premises or the rendering or receiving of professional business or the rendering or receiving of professional services. - 11.
+The term "business" shall include the occupancy or use of a building or premises or any portion thereof for the transaction of business or the rendering or receiving of professional services. - 11.
 "Channel" shall mean the bed and banks of a stream which convey the normal flow of the stream. - 12.
 "Cluster development" shall mean a series of detached, single-family homes for which individual building sites, on the basis of an approved site plan according to the standards included in subsection 13-8.7 may be reduced in size and width for the purposes of providing a more compact service area and the retention of sizable areas of public or common open space.